 On July 13, 2011, the NRC staff notified the public of the NRC's acceptance of Strata's application for a materials license for a detailed technical and environmental review.
 By Federal Register notice, the NRC staff also informed members of the public that they could request a hearing in connection with Strata's application.
 Strata Energy, Inc. Ross In Situ Recovery Uranium Project, Crook County, WY; Notice of Materials License Application, Opportunity to Request a Hearing and To Petition for Leave To Intervene, 76 Fed.
 Reg.
 41308.
-The NRC's Atomic Safety and Licensing Board (ASLB), an independent, trial-level adjudicatory body, granted a hearing request from joint intervenors, the National Resources Defense Council and the Powder River Basin Resource Council (ASLB, 2012).
-The ASLB has scheduled a hearing for late September/early October 2014, and the hearing may involve environmental issues.
-This ROD may be revised in accordance with any ASLB decision on those issues.
+The NRC's Atomic Safety and Licensing Board (ASLB), an independent, trial-level adjudicatory body, granted a hearing request from joint intervenors, the Natural Resources Defense Council and the Powder River Basin Resource Council (ASLB, 2012).
+The ASLB held an evidentiary hearing from September 30, 2014 through October 1, 2014, for three admitted contentions on environmental matters related to the licensing of the Ross project.
+In its initial decision following the hearing, the ASLB ruled in favor of Strata and the NRC staff on all three contentions (ASLB, 2015).
+In doing so, the ASLB supplemented the ROD to include a revised license condition (10.12) and additional analyses that were placed on the record by various parties.
+In June 2016, the Commission denied a petition for review of the ASLB's decision (NRC, 2016a).
+The NRC staff's initial ROD was published on April 24, 2014 (NRC, 2014d).
+This updated ROD accounts for the ASLB's decision and the Commission's ruling.